Xtra-Computing/FedTree/README.md

 # Overview
 **FedTree** is a federated learning system for tree-based models.
 It is designed to be highly **efficient**, **effective**, and **secure**.
-It is **under development** and has the following features currently.
+It has the following features currently.

 - Federated training of gradient boosting decision trees.
 - Parallel computing on multi-core CPUs.
-- Supporting homomorphic encryption and differential privacy.
+- Supporting homomorphic encryption, secure aggregation and differential privacy.
 - Supporting classification and regression.

 The overall architecture of FedTree is shown below.